-The music never stops in New Orleans, and the return of major festivals like Jazz Fest and Bayou Boogaloo are testament to that.
+The music never stops in New Orleans, and in May we see major music festivals like the second weekend of Jazz Fest and Bayou Boogaloo.
 Even if you skip the festivals (though we highly recommend going), you can catch an after-hours show at just about every venue around town.
 Check out a few live music highlights for the month of May below.

 Music Festivals in May

-Returning to the Ace Hotel New Orleans is Six of Saturns, an 11-day music event celebrating the collaborative spirit of New Orleans.
-From April 28-May 8, enjoy live music from the Brass-A-Holics, Jon Cleary, and more at the Ace Hotel’s Three Keys.
+Returning to the Ace Hotel New Orleans is Six of Saturns, a multi-day music event celebrating the collaborative spirit of New Orleans.
+From April 28-May 7, enjoy live music from the Brass-A-Holics, Yaya Bey, and more at the Ace Hotel’s Three Keys.

-Head to the Broadside for a different type of festival: one that starts at 8 a.m.!
-On Sunday, May 8, enjoy performances from Gabrielle Cavassa, Sam Doores, and Andrew Duhon, plus poetry readings from Cubs the Poet, and yoga accompanied by Radio Bird Quartet.
-Tickets start at $25.
+Head to the Broadside for a different type of festival: one that starts at 9 a.m.!
+On Sunday, May 14, enjoy performances Erica Falls + The Tin Men, plus brunch food and more.